maff9n/go_githubCI/README.md

 ## Documentation & testing
 Your CI/CD environment needs documentation and it needs testing.
-Test results should find shelter under version control as well.
+Test results should get their save space e.g. in the same codebase they are result of. <002>
 Tweak your team members' workflows gently so they have a really! hard time avoiding doing both of these things.

 ## Outlook